bleroy/3d-junkyard/DecentXE/readme.md

 Once the stabilizers are assembled, you can put them in their respective places on the top side of the PCB.
 Insert the bottom, non-threaded part first, try to lay the stabilizer's surface flat on the PCB, and push the top threaded part into place.
 This usually moves the other end a bit, so make sure both ends are properly inserted all the way into the holes in the PCB.

 Turn the PCB over.
 Optionally position a small washers around each of the screw holes for the stabilizers.
 Secure the stabilizer into place with a screw.
 Repeat this for the space stabilizer, the left shift, the delete key and the return key.

+#### Solder the console key switches

+The console key switches go *under* the plate, and as such need to be soldered before the other switches are inserted into the plate and soldered.

 #### Add the cable